timotto/concourse-npm-resource/README.md

 * `scope`: *Optional.* Use `scope-name` as scope value instead of using `@scope-name/package-name` as package name.
 * `registry.uri`: *Optional.* Registry containing the package, either a public mirror or a private registry.
 Defaults to `https://registry.npmjs.org/`.
 * `registry.token`: *Optional.* Access credentials for the registry, use `npm login` on your machine and look for the `_authToken` value in your `~/.npmrc`.
+* `additional_registries`: *Optional.* Array of additional registry entries to add to the `~/.npmrc` file.
+  This is useful if your private registry does not contain every package on which your private package depends.
+  * 'scope': *Optional.* Scope for the additional registry.
+Defaults to '' for (no scope).
+  * 'uri': *Required.* Additional registry uri.
+May be useful during a `get` step to allow npm to validate package dependencies.

 ## Behavior